AndyD3/code-test-instructions/README.md

 # Considerations for observability.
 * Enable Spring Boot Actuator and instrument with OpenTelemetry.
 Export the metrics to Prometheus/Grafana and traces to a tracing backend.
 * Track business metrics: requests per short URL, redirect latency, error rates, cache hit ratio.
-* We may wish to track the number of hits each URL has, the 302 redirect means that the URL is not being cached and, whilst this creates more traffic, more accurately tracks the usage
+* We may wish to track the number of hits each URL has, the 302 redirect means that the URL is not being cached and, whilst this creates more traffic, more accurately tracks the usage.

 # Deploying to cloud
-* To deploy this anywhere we need something like Kubernetes, which would allow us to describe the structure and desired state of the system.
-Possibly in conjunction with EKS
+* To deploy this anywhere we need something like Kubernetes, which would allow us to describe the structure and desired state of the system, vital for robustness.
+Possibly in conjunction with cEKS
-* To setup EKS we should use some form of infrastructure as code option like Terraform
+* To setup EKS (or whatever offering we go with) we should use some form of "infrastructure as code" option like Terraform
-* load balancers should be used in front of the services (see above) when multiple instances are required.
+* Load balancers should be used in front of the services (see above) when multiple instances are required.
-* Cloud provider do provide durable caches such as the popular Redis which could be used for maintaining the count.
+* Cloud providers do provide durable caches such as the popular Redis which could be used for maintaining the count.
 * An API gateway should be used for architectural goodness such as rate limiting, authentication/authorization, logging etc